 Nevertheless, there are significant implications for AT&T shareholders, particularly for income investors.

 AT&T was having some difficulty growing its dividend after the Time Warner acquisition.
 In fact, the company had not raised its per-share dividend since December 2019.
-This has actually placed AT&T’s status as a Dividend Aristocrat in jeopardy.
-The company would need to raise its dividend sometime this year in order to remain a Dividend Aristocrat.

 Related: Learn more about spin-offs at Stock Spin-Off Investing.

 While income investors never want to see one of their stock holdings cut its dividend, particularly a former Dividend Aristocrat such as AT&T, there are reasons for shareholders to be optimistic.
 The new AT&T is going to be simplified, with a renewed focus on the core telecommunications businesses that made AT&T into the industry giant it is today.

 This also means AT&T will have an improved financial position with less debt.
 Investors should keep in mind that paying down debt has been a financial priority for AT&T in the past several years.
 The mega-merger with Discovery is not the only deal AT&T has made; the company previously announced a number of asset sales and other moves, all with the goal of deleveraging.

 While AT&T’s dividend reduction will be a negative for shareholders in the short-term, it could pave the way for a return to dividend growth down the road by further reducing debt and focusing the company on its core competencies.